PavelRodygin/TechnicalSample/README.md

 # TechnicalSample

-Technical Unity repository with modular architecture for developing and testing various mini-projects.
+Technical Unity repository with modular architecture for developing and testing various projects.

 ## 🏗️ Architecture

-The project is built on modular architecture principles, where each module is an isolated and independent component.
+The project is built on modular architecture principles, where each module is an isolated and independent.
 The architecture follows the **MVP (Model-View-Presenter)** pattern with the possibility of using **Stateless** for state management.

 ### Core Principles:
 - **Modularity**: Each module is encapsulated and independent